NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Omnidirectional Spear Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

-As soon as a creature enters the snare's square, the snare unleashes wickedly powerful spears at the creature from all directions, dealing 19d8 piercing damage (DC 37 basic Reflex).
+As soon as a creature enters the snare's square, the snare unleashes wickedly powerful spears at the creature from all directions, dealing 15d8 piercing damage (DC 37 Reflex check save).

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*